Cyprianchux/profiler/README.md

 This repository contains my professional Curriculum Vitae (CV) designed for opportunities in Sound Engineering, Software Engineering, and Data Analysis.

+Use the link below to view this page:
+`cypee-profiler.vercel.app`

 ## 🛠️ Technologies Used

 HTML5 + CSS3 – Responsive web-based CV.